davidycliao/redguards/README.md

 run_replication()
 ```

-## Acknowledge

-- The authors gratefully acknowledge [Joint Library of Humanities and Social Sciences, Academia Sinica in Taiwan](https://hslib.sinica.edu.tw/eng/frontpage) (台灣中央研究院人文社會科學聯合圖書館) provided us with access to the database and the use of the High Performance Computing Facility (CERES) and its associated support services at [The University of Essex](https://www.essex.ac.uk/student/it-services/high-performance-computing-(hpc)) in the completion of this work.

 ## Cite

 For citing this work, you can refer to the present GitHub project.
 For example, with BibTeX:
 ```
 @misc{redgaurds,